ABOUT CARPÉ SEASON

 Hi!
 I’m Liz.

-I am in my late twenties, living in Minneapolis, which takes its stalwart citizens from 105*F to -45*F in one year’s time.
+I am thirty years old, living in Minneapolis, which takes its stalwart citizens from 105*F to -45*F in one year’s time.
 True story.

 I am married to Eric, whom I love unimaginably, and who has eaten, without complaint, everything I’ve ever tried to make.
-He is also the reason this website exists.
+His web-designing super skills are also the reason this website exists.

 I am an official grammar geek and will be forever mortified if I ever publish a blatant spelling or grammar error on this blog…except for unnecessary ellipses, which I unashamedly use like all the cool kids.